EASYNETY/1ta/docs/features/classes/SlotBasedEnrollment.md

 Key features:
 - Automatically detects when slots become available
 - Notifies waitlisted students in order
-- Provides a direct enrollment option from the notification
+- Provides a direct enrolment option from the notification

 ### ClassEnrollmentStatus

-This component displays the enrollment status of a class, including available slots, waitlist status, and enrollment options.
+This component displays the enrolment status of a class, including available slots, waitlist status, and enrolment options.

 ```tsx
 <ClassEnrollmentStatus